 Exercise now and reap the benefits when you get older?
 That’s what a new study suggests.
 Sarcopenia or loss of lean body mass during the later years of life directly contributes to balance problems and the reduction in functional strength so many older people experience as they age.
 It also increases the risk of falling.
-Not only does sarcopenia make it more difficult for older people to do the things they enjoy, it increases their risk of dying prematurely.
+Not only does sarcopenia make it more difficult for older people to do the things they enjoy, but it also increases their risk of dying prematurely.

 How are muscles affected by sarcopenia?
 Sarcopenia leads to a reduction in muscle size as well as a decrease in muscle quality as fat replaces some of the muscle fibers.
 The number of motor units that supply muscle fibers also contracts.
 So you lose muscle fibers and muscles become weaker and less functional.
 The muscle fibers most profoundly affected are fast-twitch muscle fibers activated with lifting and high-intensity exercise.
 Type 1 fibers, those involved in endurance exercise, are less impacted by the aging process.